Updated: 5/15/20 | May 15th, 2020

-On the third Friday of every month, Cameron Wears from Traveling Canucks is here to give us tips and advice on how to travel better with your kids.
-This is an often-requested topic so I’m excited to have him on the team!
-Here is this month’s article, with Cameron’s top tips for traveling with your family, including small children.
-Some of these might never have even crossed your mind before.
+Cameron Wears from Traveling Canucks is here to give us tips and advice on how to travel better with your kids.
+In this month’s article, Cameron shares his top tips for traveling with your family, including small children.

 Choose accommodations that offer one- or two-bedroom suites instead of the standard hotel room with two beds.
 You’ll pay a little more for this convenience, but a good night’s sleep is the key ingredient to a successful family trip.